Karla Jurvetson: Political activism

-Karla Jurvetson has volunteered as a political organizer and a fundraiser for many Democratic candidates over the past thirty years.
+Jurvetson has volunteered as a political organizer and a fundraiser for many Democratic candidates for more than 35 years.

 As a Stanford undergraduate in 1988, Jurvetson went door-to-door for Anna Eshoo during her first campaign for Congress, handing out VCR tapes of Eshoo discussing her candidacy.
 In 2008 Jurvetson volunteered in the swing state of Nevada for then-candidate Barack Obama, as well as making 46 contributions to Democrats totaling $128,700.

 In 2016, she canvassed in Nevada for Hillary Clinton and for Catherine Cortez Masto, who became the first Latina U.S. Senator.
 After the election of Donald Trump in November 2016, her donations to Democratic candidates markedly increased to $6.9 million in advance of the 2018 midterms, making her one of the nation's top political donors.

-In an interview about the 2018 elections, Jurvetson said, "Women disproportionately were the activists, the volunteers, the people who drove change...
-Women have gained enough economic power and political power so we can translate our frustration into action...
-I feel like it’s our moral duty, if we’re not going to run ourselves, to support the women who are brave enough to put their names on the ballot."

-For the 2018 elections, Jurvetson helped with voter registration drives, and co-hosted fundraisers for Democratic Party candidates.
+For the 2018 elections, Jurvetson helped with voter registration drives and co-hosted fundraisers for Democratic Party candidates.
+She also put her psychiatric practice "on pause" to pursue political and policy goals, including expanded voting rights and preserving democracy.

-Jurvetson serves on the Board of Directors of EMILY's List, the nation's largest organization for women in politics, which has over five million members.
+Jurvetson serves as Vice Chair of the Board of Directors of EMILY's List, which supports Democratic pro-choice women candidates and has more than five million members.

 Controversy arose with her large donation of $5.4m to Women Vote!, the political action committee run by EMILY's List.
 Her donation was in the form of Baidu shares, a Chinese internet company traded on the US stock exchange and was unusual outside of Silicon Valley since it was in the form of stock shares.
 The controversy arose because only American citizens can donate to U.S. elections.
 An EMILY's List spokesperson said, "We cleared the donation through our lawyers".
 In November 2018, Jurvetson was listed as one of five "surprising million dollar donors" to the US midterm elections.
 EMILY's List would fund the successful campaign of Congresswoman Sharice Davids (KS-03) in 2018, the second Native American woman ever elected to Congress.
 The Democrats would go on to retake control of the U.S. House of Representatives in 2018.

-In November 2019, Jurvetson hosted a Democratic National Committee (DNC) reception at her home in November 2019 with President Barack Obama.
-At that time, the DNC had just $8.7 million cash on hand and $7 million in debts, compared to the Republican National Committee and the Trump campaign, which had over $158 million cash on hand.
-Golden State Warriors player Stephen Curry and his wife, Ayesha Curry, were co-hosts for the event, which raised over $3.5 million for the DNC Unity Fund that was formed to support the eventual Democratic presidential nominee.
+In November 2019, Jurvetson hosted a Democratic National Committee (DNC) reception at her home with President Barack Obama.
+NBA player Stephen Curry and his wife, Ayesha Curry, were co-hosts for the event, which raised over $3.5 million for the DNC Unity Fund that was formed to support the eventual Democratic presidential nominee.